Mrs. Chatterjee vs Norway: Critical reception

 Zinia Bandyopadhyay of India Today gave the film 3.5 stars out of five and said, "The best thing about the film is, undoubtedly, Rani Mukerji’s performance.
 It is not a light watch, but something that is compelling and emotional.
 However, by the end, the film feels a bit stretched."
 Bollywood Hungama gave the film 3 stars out of five and said, "It is a hard-hitting drama and is laced with the career-best performance of Rani Mukerji."
 Monika Rawal of Hindustan Times said, "It remains a true-to-heart account of a gut-wreching story of a mother, but there are so many layers you wish the director dug deeper and explored with the main character."

 Sukanya Verma of Rediff.com said, "Instead of feeling her desperation, despair or extreme acts stemming from a mother's primal need to protect her brood, what comes through is hollow theatrics."
 Saibal Chatterjee of NDTV gave the film 1.5 stars out of five and said, "It is an overheated affair that sucks the air out of an intrinsically moving story that deserved infinitely better."
 Udita Jhunjhunwala from Mint Lounge said, "It was hard to root for the Chatterjees in a film that has greater recall as a tear-soaked Bollywood drama than a recreation of a real life human-interest story."

 Box office

-The film collected ₹3.22 crore on its opening day with releasing on 500 screens.
+The film collected ₹3.22 crore on its opening day with a release on 500 screens.
 The collections saw a 77.95% jump on the second day with the film collecting ₹4.55 crore.
 On the third day it earned ₹4.91 crore taking its first weekend collection to ₹12.68 crore.
 As of 20 April 2023, the film has grossed ₹36.53 crore worldwide with grossing 745K Norwegian Krones over the weekend, the film has become the highest grossing Bollywood film in Norway.
 It later became the most-watched South Asian film in Norway with 8356 admits.